 Oil Added can be used to track oil consumption.
 It's a numeric field, usually representing quarts, and is reported when exporting the Flight Log.

-Notes is an area to record general information about the flight.
+The Note section is used to record general information about the flight.
 You should use the Observations tab to record Squawks or Observations to share with your maintenance facility.

 Note: Finding the nearest airport is limited to USA airports only.

 This section is used to record Observations which affect the airplane.
 It's useful as a reminder when taking the plane in for service.

 When observations are resolved, they are moved to the Closed section where they can be reviewed or reopened at a later date.

 The top portion of the screen records a summary of the observation, who originated it and when.